IPL-UV/supers2/README.md

 </p>

 <p align="center">
-   <em>A Python package for enhancing the spatial resolution of Sentinel-2 satellite images to 2.5 meters</em> 🚀
+   <em>A Python package for enhancing the spatial resolution of Sentinel-2 satellite images up to 2.5 meters</em> 🚀
 </p>